 Below you will find some tour suggestions.
 Driving is a great way to explore the beautiful countryside of Innherred.

 Take the car ferry from Levanger to the island of Ytterøy – the pearl of the Trondheimfjord.
-The island has a network of roads which are perfect for round trip excursions either by car or bicycle.
+The island has a network of roads which is perfect for round trip excursions either by car or bicycle.

 Ytterøy has one of Norway's densest stocks of roe deer.
-This is also a place of historical significance.
+It is also a place of historical significance.
 Mining operations over the past three centuries have been of much importance to the island, and they still are to this day.

 Around the Trondheimfjord

 Steinkjer and Stiklestad are two good starting points for this tour.
 In Steinkjer you may want to visit Egge Museum, and in Stiklestad we can recommend the National Cultural Center.

 Continue your drive along E6 to Asp and then on to fv.
 17 (Kystriksveien).
 Drive to Hjellbotn and then exit on to fv.
 720 towards Malm and Follafoss.
 You will first arrive in Malm and then drive through the villages of Follafoss, Verrastranda and Verrabotn.
 You will then enter the municipality of Mosvik and drive via the Trongsund Sound to the Skarnsund Sound, where one of the world’s longest cable-stayed bridges will take you over to Inderøy.

 This round trip takes you through the beautiful cultural landscapes along fv.
 761 (with side roads) in the municipality of Inderøy.

 The Golden Route, "Den Gyldne Omvei", in the heart of Trøndelag is an interesting stretch defined by 23 small businesses and sights.